 Storage locations along the Gulf Coast were selected because they provide the most flexible means for connecting to the Nation's commercial oil transport network.
 Strategic Reserve oil can be distributed through interstate pipelines to nearly half of the Nation's oil refineries or loaded into ships or barges for transport to other refineries.

 Strategic Petroleum Reserve caverns range in size from 6 to 35 million barrels in capacity; a typical cavern holds 10 million barrels and cylindrical in shape with a diameter of 200 feet and a height of 2,000 feet.
-One storage cavern is large enough for Chicago's Sears Tower to fit inside with room to spare.
+One storage cavern is large enough for Chicago's Willis Tower to fit inside with room to spare.
 The Reserve contains 62 of these huge underground caverns.

 How the SPR Storage Sites Were Created